Patents

-The Unitary Patent (UP) system is a new European patent system which has now come into effect as of 1 June 2023.
+The Unitary Patent (UP) system is a relatively new European patent system which came into effect on 1 June 2023.

 Therefore, we have compiled a list of things you need to know about this new system, and issues you will need to consider.
 Further information can be found in the FAQs on the UPC website.